 A Yorkshire lass at heart, I’m glad to say I outgrew my rebellious teenage vow never to be stuck in the suburbs with a husband and the obligatory two kids . . .
-I’m happily married, have two almost-independent almost-adults, and it turns out I don’t mind suburbia after all!
+I’m happily married, have two almost-independent adult offspring, and it turns out I don’t mind suburbia after all!

 We share space with a Jekyll and Hyde cat that alternates between being obsessively affectionate and viciously psychotic.
 Antiseptic cream is always close at hand.